Prohelion/prohelion.github.io/docs/Profinity/10_Profiles.md

 ## Profile Files

-In Profinity the profiles themselves are stored by default as files in
+In Profinity the profiles themselves are stored by default as files in the directory

 `/Documents/Prohelion/Profinity/Profiles`